Review of Plow San Francisco

-My first breakfast stop was The Plow (1299 18th St, San Francisco, CA 94107).
+My first breakfast stop was Plow (1299 18th St, San Francisco, CA 94107).
 The place came recommended by a good friend, who also is a foodie, like yours truly.
 Not being a local, I really did not know what to expect.
-I woke up hungry and walked from my hotel room to the restaurant (ca. 40 minutes) which made me even hungrier.
-Got to the restaurant and got a little taken back by the lineup outside.
+I woke up hungry and walked from my hotel room to the restaurant (around 40 minutes), which made me even hungrier.
+Got to the restaurant and got a little taken back by the line outside.

-Walked to an amazingly friendly host who greeted me asked me: “for how many?”
-I mentioned that it’d just be me and I would be more then OK at the bar.
-Little side note, since I was travelling on my own, I made sure that the restaurants I wanted to hit all had a bar to sit on.
-It makes eating alone less uncomfortable for those like me not used to it.
-I was told that it would take around 30 minutes for the bar and about heard him saying to couples that it would take around 2.5 hours for a table.
-It should be noted that I visited on a Sunday brunch time, hence the crowd.
-I was offered a cup of Joe to wait for my seat at the bar.
+Walked to an amazingly friendly host who greeted me asked me: “For how many?”
+I mentioned that it’d just be me and I would be more than OK at the bar.
+(Little side note, since I was traveling on my own, I made sure that the restaurants I wanted to hit all had a bar to sit on.
+It makes eating alone less uncomfortable for those like me not used to it.)
+I was told that it would take around 30 minutes for the bar, and I heard the host telling couples that it would take around 2.5 hours for a table.
+I should note that I was visiting on a Sunday morning around brunch time, hence the crowd.
+I was offered a cup of joe to wait for my seat at the bar.

-Once I was seated, I was recommended the “The Plow” (two eggs with choice of house made pork sausage patties, Nueske's bacon, or chicken apple sausage, two lemon ricotta pancakes + plow potatoes).
+Once I was seated, I was recommended the “The Plow” (two eggs with choice of housemade pork sausage patties, Nueske's bacon, or chicken apple sausage, two lemon ricotta pancakes, and plow potatoes).
 It included a bit of everything they offered.

 The homemade sausages were to absolutely die for.
 They were very well seasoned with fennel seeds and a touch of thyme and nutmeg.

 I am not very sure if you are able to make reservations for this place or not.
-I believe 2.5 hours wait time for a table is a little bit extreme but it needs to be told that the wait is worthwhile just because of where the restaurant is located.
+I believe 2.5 hours wait time for a table is a little bit extreme, but it needs to be noted that the wait is worthwhile just because of where the restaurant is located.
 It is on top of a beautiful hill which gets a great view of San Francisco.